vkanimea/frontend-nanodegree-mobile-portfolio-master/README.md

 d.*   used getElementById instead of querySelector as web API call is faster ; Line 410, 413, 416 e.*   For loop, It is better to save the array length, which is part of the condition statement, in a local variable, so the array's length property is not
-     accessed to check its value at each iteration. (i.e. more efficiency) Line 448 / 449 f.*
+     accessed to check its value at each iteration. (i.e. more efficiency) Line 448 / 449

 ## Use of a Build Tool Gulp to automate production version
 There is a gulpfile.js at root that optimizes source code in /src into an output destination directory in /dist
-    /dist is the destination for production code - spaces, comments removed and javascripts, css, images, html have been Minified.
+    /dist is the destination for production code - spaces, comments removed and javascripts, inline css, images have been resized to 100px
-    /src is source for the development code - this is readable for comments, javascript, css, images, html have NOT been Minified/Optimized
+    /src is source for the development code - this is readable for comments, javascript, css not inlined, images, html have NOT been Optimized
 To run the gulpfile.js just type gulp at the root folder to regenerate the /dist

 Please note that node.js needs to be installed first before can add the node modules or gulp plugins found in /node_modules.
-The gulp modules or plugins were installed using this command below: npm install gulp gulp-util google-closure-compiler gulp-clean-css gulp-imagemin gulp-htmlmin This is reference guide: https://scotch.io/tutorials/automate-your-tasks-easily-with-gulp-js List of other gulp plugins that can be added to your workflow: http://gulpjs.com/plugins/
+The gulp modules or plugins were installed using this command below: npm install --save-dev gulp gulp-util google-closure-compiler gulp-inline-css gulp-htmltidy This is reference guide: https://scotch.io/tutorials/automate-your-tasks-easily-with-gulp-js List of other gulp plugins that can be added to your workflow: http://gulpjs.com/plugins/